 LGN.AI: Shaping the Future of Real-World AI

 Reality is messy.
-Environments keep changing, new trends emerge, and old data points get unreliable – and machine learning needs to deal with it.
-Model degradation is a severe issue when deploying machine learning models in the real world – Tesla can attest.
+Environments keep changing, new trends emerge, and old data points become unreliable—and machine learning needs to deal with this.
+Model degradation is a severe issue when deploying machine learning models in the real world.

-And precisely this issue is addressed by LGN, building the world’s first continuous learning loop for edge AI applications: the open-source, cloud-native framework “Neuroform.”
+LGN addresses precisely this issue by building the world’s first continuous learning loop for edge AI applications: the open-source, cloud-native framework Neuroform.
 It pushes the future of computing by orchestrating the learning between AI models on edge devices.

-Learn more about the future of real-world AI from our interview with the founder Daniel and Vlad:
+Learn more about the future of real-world AI from our interview with the founders, Daniel and Vlad:

 Why Did You Start LGN?

-We met as part of a startup incubator, where we trained a machine learning model for a laser vision system under harsh conditions – and we soon figured that exposing the model to real-world data drastically diminished its accuracy compared to the validation dataset.
+We met as part of a startup incubator, where we trained a machine learning model for a laser vision system under harsh conditions.
+We soon figured that exposing the model to real-world data drastically diminished its accuracy compared to the validation dataset.
 We constantly retrained the model to keep up with changing environmental conditions.

 We didn’t follow through on the laser project.
-However, we learned that the current way of building AI models is broken and that there might be a big opportunity for building robust models – and more so, to orchestrate the continuous learning between multiple real-world deployments of these models.
+However, we learned that the current way of building AI models is broken and that there might be a big opportunity for building robust models—and more so, for orchestrating the continuous learning between multiple real-world deployments of these models.

 Just like humans evolved considerably by inventing languages and exchanging information, imagine how AI models may evolve if they share data and optimize each other.